 Bali may be considered as a small island among other islands in Indonesia but myself who have been there several times always found new places to explore on my every visit.
 Either beaches, mountains, lakes, foods, not forget to mention strong cultures and traditions, all can be found here in Bali.

 2. Mount Bromo

-When people ask me where to go for hiking for the first-timer.
+When people ask me where to go hiking for the first-timer.
 I don’t know why but Mount Bromo always comes out in my mind right away as the first recommendation.
-Probably because we don’t really need to hike to get to the crater although it does require amount of motivation to walk for some distance in the middle of desert-like area.
-Not yet climbing about 250 steps up to the crater rim that obviously quite physical demanding.
-But not to worry, there are few small resting space along the steps.
+Probably because we don’t really need to hike to get to the crater although it does require an amount of motivation to walk for some distance in the middle of the desert-like area.
+Not yet climbing about 250 steps up to the crater rim that obviously quite physically demanding.
+But not to worry, there are few small resting spaces along with the steps.